TSS Interview with Ex-Lawyer, David Artingstall

 Matt Oliver

 Matt is a former FTSE 100 in-house lawyer, an experienced legal career coach and MD of Trainee Solicitor Surgery.
 He provides entry level law careers advice to students and graduates through his writing and mentoring.
-He also offers private one to one coaching to those struggling with training contract, vacation scheme or paralegal applications and interviews.Find out more about Matt's 1-2-1 Coaching >>>>
+He also offers private one-to-one coaching to those struggling with training contract and vacation scheme applications, interviews and assessment centres.
+Find out more about Matt's 1-2-1 Coaching >>>>